KTamas03/deep-learning-challenge/README.md

 **Model 2: Add More Hidden Layers and Neurons**

-In this model, I decided to add more hidden layers and neurons as generally this can improve the accuracy of the model.
-Adding more layers and neurons increases the model's capacity to learn complex patterns in the data.
-The model becomes more capable of fitting the training data, including intricate and non-linear relationships.
+In this model, I chose to include additional hidden layers and neurons.
+This decision is based on the general principle that such an adjustment can enhance the model's accuracy.
+By adding more layers and neurons, the model's capacity to discern intricate patterns in the data is expanded.
+This allows the model to better accommodate the training data, capturing complex and non-linear relationships.

   - Data Preprocessing (same as original model)